COMMUNE KITCHEN SINGAPORE

 1 pound (about 2 cups) dry chickpeas/garbanzo beans

-1/4 cup chopped fresh coriander
+1/4 cup or more chopped fresh coriander

-1/4 cup chopped fresh mint
+1/4 cup or more chopped fresh parsley

 1/2 small onion, finely chopped